PatrBal/vim-textidote/README.md

 ## Features
  - Asynchronous spell, grammar and style checking of either the entire buffer or part of it, with highlighing of the errors and warnings.
  - A scratch buffer shows up, listing all the errors.
 Navigate the errors using `[` and `]`, both in the scratch buffer and in the original buffer.
 Hit `<Enter>` on an error in the scratch buffer to jump to that error.
 Hit `<Tab>` on an error in the original buffer to fix it.
+Also, `<BackSpace>` discards an error both in the scratch buffer and in the original buffer.
  - The location-list is populated, so that you can use location-list Vim commands such as `:lopen` to open the location-list window, `:lne` to jump to the next error, etc.
  - Optionally, a full html report of TeXtidote analysis can be displayed in the default browser.